-Is your furnace running improperly?
-One of the most common furnace problems is when the burners won’t stay lit.
-This causes the furnace to fire up, heat for a few minutes, and turn back off before it has had time to reach the target temperature.
-Below are a few possibilities why your furnace doesn’t stay on and what to do about it.
+Is your furnace not running correctly?
+There could be a number of reasons!
+One of the most common furnace problems is when the furnace burners don’t stay lit.
+When the furnace burner doesn’t stay lit, it causes the furnace to fire up, heat up for a few minutes, and turn back off before it has time to reach the target temperature.

-4 Possible Reasons Your Furnace Isn’t Staying On
+4 Possible Reasons Your Central NJ Furnace Isn’t Staying On

-Blower motor not running: When the furnace runs, place your hand over a supply register.
+When the furnace runs, place your hand over a supply register.
 If you feel hot air exiting the vent, this means the motor is running like normal.
 If not, the motor has lost power for some reason and the furnace is switching itself off to prevent the heat exchanger from overheating.
 The fan relay might be broken or the blower motor belt might be worn out.
-A furnace repairman is your best bet for fixing these problems.
+A furnace repair is your best bet for fixing these problems.